 Northeast Passage also offers a Youth Sled Hockey program for youth ages 5-18 interested in developing skills to advance within the sport.
 The team practices weekly during the winter season and participates in regional tournaments and scrimmages.
 This program focuses on youth with physical disabilities who are seeking a competitive outlet and team environment.

 Thanks to Phillips Exeter Academy and St. Paul's School for their support of this program through ice time.
-Additional support provided by the Homer Family Fund and Grimshaw–Gudewicz Charitable Foundation.
+Additional support provided by the Homer Family Foundation and Grimshaw–Gudewicz Charitable Foundation.

 Northeast Passage, UNH Athletics, and the Paralympics: